 Your veterinarian will obtain a complete medical history from you and perform a physical examination.
 He will want to rule out other possible conditions such as mange, flea allergy, contact dermatitis, ringworm and food allergy.

-Blood test: This tests for antibodies to specific antigens in the blood.
-There are two tests used in cats, radioallergosorbent test (RAST) and enzyme-linked immunosorbent assay (ELISA).
+- Blood test: This tests for antibodies to specific antigens in the blood.

 Avoiding the cause of the allergy if possible is the ideal method to treat inhalant allergy but is often not possible because of an inability to identify the allergen or halt exposure.